kahlil/sensible-config/README.md

 ## Gitignore

 The `.gitignore` file has been generated with the awesome [gitignore.io](http://gitignore.io) service and ignores common patterns for:

 * OS X
 * Linux
 * Windows
 * SublimeText
 * Vim
-* Webstorm, PHPStorm etc.
+* Webstorm, PHPStorm
 * Node
 * Grunt
 * Bower